March 14, 2024

 Let’s talk about the game mix.
 Your merchandisers will tend to have the shortest ROI.
 They tend to be less expensive upfront and usually make good revenue.
 The next best earning category would be redemption games, with video bringing up the rear regarding ROI.
 Obviously, there are exceptions, but I am speaking in some generalities for now.
 Generally speaking, we like to aim for about 60-70% of your game room as redemption-style games, 20-30% as video games, and 10-15% as Merchandisers and Cranes.

 Some subcategories of games will give out different percentages.
 We aim for 10-15% on skill wall-type games.
 These are games that are fun to play, with or without tickets.
-They usually have a longer play value in terms of length of play.
-These are alley rollers, basketballs, etc. In the 20-25% payout range, we see games with a decent play value but are generally more for redemption tickets.
+They usually have a longer play value in terms of the length of play.
+These are alley rollers, basketballs, etc. In the 20-25% payout range, we see games with decent play value, but they are generally more suitable for redemption tickets.
 And in the 30-40% range, we see the quick games.
-These are wheels and things that typically involve a single spin or button, and the game is over quickly.
+These are wheels and other features that typically involve a single spin or button, and the game ends quickly.
 These generally should have the highest ticket payout.

 The 2nd metric is your redemption prize markup.
 This is how much you mark up your prizes.
 In the above example, if the customer brings you those .30 worth of tickets, what is the value of the item they can buy with that?
 If you did a 2x markup in your redemption, they would buy a .15 item.
-So, in this example, your overall cost of goods sold is around 15%.
-You can choose to have a standard markup throughout your redemption counter, or you can have it graduated, with a higher markup for cheaper items and less for high-end items.
+In this example, your overall cost of goods sold is approximately 15%.
+You can choose to have a standard markup throughout your redemption counter, or you can have it graduated, with a higher markup for lower-priced items and a lower markup for higher-end items.

 Lifecycle Management: When to Update Your Arcade Collection